justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 ## Setting Up the Timelapse

 For ease and convenience, the timelapse was set up on a Raspberry Pi.
-You can really use any camera, but I went with a Pi to give me the future flexibility if I wanted to put something together for real-time analysis (instead of analyzing the data afterwards).
+I initially had the idea to eventually create a real-time analysis of the starter (ie. a Python script updating a locally hosted dashboard), but I figured post processing a timelapse was good enough for now to answer those questions.
+You can pretty much use any camera to take a timelapse.

 ### Loading the Raspberry Pi Zero (Headless)